Azure/bellhop/docs/scaler/modules/README.md

 #### Scaling Down:

 Scaling down is the more challenging operation and often requires the most complex code logic.
-In the below example for App Service Plans we begin to build out the `"$config"` Hash Table, starting with the Tier which is the only _REQUIRED_ additional parameter.
+In the below example for App Service Plans we begin to build out the `$config` Hash Table, starting with the Tier which is the only _REQUIRED_ additional parameter.
 ```
  'down' {
             Write-Host "Scaling App Service Plan: '$($graphData.name)' to Tier: '$($tagData.setData.Tier)'"